 These four facts underscore the importance of endpoint protection in the total IT security strategies you implement for your clients:

 Hackers are looking for the path of least resistance to get into a network, and, unfortunately, that’s often users.
-Phishing and other social engineering attacks are designed to entice people to provide login credentials, click a link or open an attachment, giving hackers the opportunity to access information or deploy malware.
+Phishing and other social engineering attacks are designed to entice people to provide login credentials, click a link or open an attachment, allowing hackers to access information or deploy malware.
 About 94 percent of malware is delivered via phishing emails.

 Training employees on security best practices can minimize the risk of human error; however, hackers are launching increasingly sophisticated attacks.
 They research their targets on social media or other channels and use the details they find to craft believable phishing emails that users may be more likely to believe are legitimate.
-Your clients need an endpoint security solution that can detect and stop threats that start with the wrong click.
+As a result, your clients need an endpoint security solution that can detect and stop threats that start with the wrong click.

 2IT teams lack visibility into how breaches occur